doubledutch/rn-client/README.md

 ## `client.getAttendees()`

-Returns a Promise which resolves to the attendees in the current event.
+Returns a Promise that resolves to the attendees in the current event.

 ```javascript
 client.getAttendees().then(attendees => console.log(attendees))